hms-dbmi/scde/vignettes/pagoda.md

 hc <- pagoda.cluster.cells(tam, varinfo)
 ```

-Next, we will reduce redudant aspects in two steps.
+Next, we will reduce redundant aspects in two steps.
 First we will combine pathways that are driven by the same sets of genes:

 ```r